 All wages are reported to the individual taxpayer and to the IRS on the W-2 form.
 Fellowship support used for tuition, mandatory fees, and required expenses for a course is not taxable.

 Yes.
 There are incentives that apply to students.
 However, these benefits generally do not apply to foreign students.
-Refer to IRS.
+Refer to IRS Publication 970, Tax Benefits for Education.
 Note that this link may not contain information about the newest Tax Cuts and Jobs Act passed in December 2017.

 It depends on your student status, as well as the type of payment you receive.
 The following table outlines exemption eligibility by payment type.